Best Practices for Remote Contact Center

 Another effective tool for remote contact centers is whisper technology that enables agents to coach each other.
 When one agent ‘whispers’ into another agent’s chat session the customer can’t see the message but the other agent can.

 Whispering effectively cuts down agent-to-agent chat transfers, allowing the same agent to help the customer from start to finish.
 In the event that a chat transfer is necessary, all transfer notes will now be sent as a whisper message to the next agent.
+Added to that, remote teams can benefit from using board rooms that simplify collaboration both for employees and for managers.
+Depending on the software, you can leverage a range of tools such as enterprise document management system, as well as secure file storage and live chat options.
+Such tools help teams stay connected, productive, and accountable.”

 6. Communicate Trust, Provide Autonomy, But Do Not Abandon.